Caizhi111/Prototype/README.md

 # Design Brief
 Our team aims to create an alarming system for the care givers of the wheelchair users.
 It detects and records fall-down accidents of the wheelchair that may be risky for the users during outdoor activities, which enables their care givers to receive the notification and location, thus react to the situation in time.

-# Selection of Sensors and Actuators
+# Final decision on Sensors and Actuators
 - Sensors: Button, IMU, GPS
 - Actuators: LED, Camera, Web page, Instant Messenger(Wechat)
 - Cloud Server: DCD hub